 Caravaggio influenced many painters after him.
 They were called the Caravaggisti and even a great painter like Rembrandt van Rijn was influenced by his Italian colleague.

 What makes the Caravaggio paintings in Rome so unique, is that they are actually still in Rome.
 There are many paintings of Caravaggio to be found in museums across Europe, but there are also quite a few that you can still find in the exact same spot as they were commissioned for.

-This means, you can see the paintings where they were supposed to be.
+This means you can see the paintings where they were supposed to be.
 Where they are located for over 400 years now!
 So a Caravaggio tour in Rome is not only a great art lesson but also touches on history as you follow the footsteps of the famous painter Caravaggio in Rome.

 Caravaggio Tour in Rome

 I met Francesca of Roma Experience Tours at the Piazza del Popolo.
-The ‘square of the people’ was the gateway to Rome for many travelers arriving to Rome by foot from the North, West and East.
+The ‘square of the people’ was the gateway to Rome for many travelers arriving in Rome by foot from the North, West and East.
 The first church the Catholics would visit when they entered Rome, was the Santa Maria del Popolo.
-With 2 works of Caravaggio in the back of the church this was a good start of the tour.
+With 2 works of Caravaggio in the back of the church. this was a good start of the tour.